Motion Control 3D: Bringing Your Photos to Life in Three Dimensions with After Effects and Photoshop CS6

-Hi, my name is Richard Harrington, and today I'm going to share with you some of my favorite techniques for designing motion graphics that use photos.
-Now, what I'm going to show you is built upon a lot of years of practical use.
-I was a History Minor in college and a Journalism Major, and so I've always been enthralled by photo journalism and telling stories.
-I've also worked on a lot of documentaries through the years, and I really enjoy taking pictures and bringing history to life.
+- Hi, my name's Rich Harrington and today I'm gonna share with you some of my favorite techniques for designing motion graphics that use photos.
+Now, what I'm gonna show you is built upon a lot of years of practical use.
+I was a history minor in college and a journalism major, and so I've always been enthralled by photojournalism and telling stories.
+I've also worked on a lot of documentaries through the years and I really enjoy taking pictures and bringing history to life.
 To do this, we're going to use photos along with Photoshop and After Effects to layer those photos, split them into 3D space, and then move the camera through virtually.

-There are a lot of cool techniques, and this is definitely an advanced course that builds upon a lot of other skills.
-However, you're going to be able to jump in as long as you've got a base understanding of Photoshop and After Effects and really get some powerful results.
-We've got some real-world projects to show you, as well as some techniques that are going to be built upon different types of photos, so there is lot to explore.
+There's a lot of cool techniques and this is definitely an advanced course that builds upon a lot of other skills.
+However, you are gonna be able to jump in, as long as you've got a base understanding of Photoshop and After Effects, and really get some powerful results.
+We've got some real world projects to show you as well as some techniques that are gonna be built upon different types of photos, so there's a lot to explore.
 Let's begin.